-Figure 7: The Effect of Appointment Cycle on Bank Lending
+Figure 7: The Effect of Appointment Cycle on Bank Lending by Firm Type and Bank Type

 Notes: Each plot represents a regression.
 The dependent variable is total loans from local banks to zombie firms (first plot), from national banks to zombie firms (second plot), from local banks to non-zombie firms (third plot), and from national banks to non-zombie firms (fourth plot), all in log values.
 All regressions include year and city-cycle fixed effects, as well as prefecture controls.
 Standard errors are clustered at the prefecture level.
-Line segments around the dots give the 90 % confidence interval.
+Line segments around the dots give the $90\,\%$ confidence interval.